Kritikab9/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
+This is tic tac toe game that run on java
  How to do it
-Download the .java file.
+1 Download the .java file.
-Open CMD and write javac filename.java
+2 Open CMD and write javac filename.java
-Run java filename
+3 Run java filename